Idrinth/tw-idrinth/README.md

 This mod is in **EARLY ALPHA** development.
 You may encounter:

-- Some buttons in the army might be non functional
 - Some UI-Changes take a second to apply
 - Balance adjustments ongoing
 - Prayer system temporarily replaced by random triggering godly interventions